Edcamp ADW 2020

-Come join us for a participant-driven, free professional development where educators share their passions with others!
-Elementary, Middle and High school educators and staff are welcome!
+Join other passionate educators like yourself for a participant-driven, FREE professional development where educators of all backgrounds can share their experiences and knowledge.
+Elementary, Middle, High school, Special educators, staff, Catholic, public, private, ALL educators are welcome!
 This is a great opportunity to collaborate and learn with others.

 What Can I Expect at EdCampADW?

 Energy, enthusiasm, and collaboration!
 Everyone at Edcamp is there to ask questions, share passions, and learn from each other.
 No one is required to be there; they make a decision that they want to learn and grow, and so they come!
 When you arrive, there is usually a bit of controlled chaos as people sign in, get their name tags, and grab breakfast.
 At your first edcamp, identify yourself as a newcomer when you sign in, so organizers can help you.
 They want to greet newcomers and welcome them into this dynamic movement.

 Initially, time is devoted (at least 30 minutes) to provide everyone who has come with an opportunity to introduce themselves to one another and to suggest a topic for the session board.
 Everyone who comes is encouraged to host a session, which simply means providing a topic or question for discussion.
 There is no expectation of expertise, only of professional curiosity.

 Once the session board is filled, participants look at the finalized schedule and decide which sessions they want to attend.

 Sessions are participant-driven, encouraging sharing and collaboration among everyone who comes to the session, whether it a few people or a large group.
 Teachers share their best practices, their challenges and their passions, each listening for key information to enhance their personalized professional development.
 There is no single expert in the room!
 Participants are empowered to have voice and choice at Edcamp and encouraged to subscribe to the "Rule of Two Feet," staying for sessions that meet their needs and politely leaving ones that do not.